cartesi/compute-tutorials/generic-script/README.md

 # Generic Script Tutorial

-This tutorial defines a DApp capable of running an arbitrary script using Descartes.
+This tutorial defines a DApp capable of running an arbitrary script using Cartesi Compute.

-> **DISCLAIMER**: this is **NOT** the recommended way of implementing a DApp using Descartes.
+> **DISCLAIMER**: this is **NOT** the recommended way of implementing a DApp using Cartesi Compute.
 It usually makes no sense to waste resources building a full script on-chain - all possible logic should rather be moved into the off-chain Cartesi Machine.
-However, this strategy is used here for the purposes of illustrating the potential of Descartes, so as to avoid the need of building a different machine for every script we want to exercise.
+However, this strategy is used here for the purposes of illustrating the potential of Cartesi Compute, so as to avoid the need of building a different machine for every script we want to exercise.

 ## Usage